Chubek/chubek/README.md

 |Racket | **Domain-Specigic Language** | [FewlPP](https://gist.github.com/Chubek/987e12ec0a2da7ba1ae01fccc6968578) | A Racket script that preprocesses C and generates Fork-Exec-Wait loops | Finished |
 |D | **Systems** | [Zwyn](https://github.com/Chubek/Zwyn) | A VCS in D | Terminated |

+# WIP Projects (with something to show)

+I have several WIP projects.
+These projects are not fully realized yet.
+Of these projects, these have something to show for:

+* [Marsh](https://github.com/Chubek/Marsh) -> A by-the-book POSIX-compliant UNIX shell.
+* [Chass](https://github.com/Chubek/Chass) -> An encrypted hashtable database and password maanger.

 # Sites and Social Media